 Older adults are typically set in their ways.
 If they have believed something or acted in a certain way for decades, debating with them now probably won’t cause them to change.
 You may not see eye-to-eye on everything with your parents, and you won’t understand all of their choices.
 This can be frustrating, but accepting disagreements will make your interactions much easier.

-This is especially true when it comes to seniors with dementia because they can easily become confused.
+This is especially true when it comes to seniors with dementia because they can easily become confused, especially when caring for an aging parent with narcissistic traits.
 Delusions and paranoia are both common in dementia and can play a role in their words and actions, too.
-Arguing with a loved one with dementia will go nowhere, but it can be distressing for everyone involved.
+Arguing with a loved one with dementia will go nowhere, but it can be distressing for everyone involved and deepen the impact of dementia on loved ones.

 Try to choose your battles with your parent.
 Consider whether there’s any harm in disengaging and letting them continue to believe what they believe.
 In most cases, walking away from an argument with someone with dementia will prevent confusion, frustration, and stress for both parties.